V4Fire/Client/src/components/base/b-router/README.md

     < b-router :routes = linkToRoutes | :initialRoute = 'foo'
 ```

-If you want to switch some pages on router transitions, please see [[bDynamicPage]].
+If you want to switch some pages on router transitions, see [[bDynamicPage]].
-This component contains all necessary logic, like page caching and other stuff.
+This component contains all the necessary logic, such as page caching and more.

 ```
 - namespace [%fileName%]